uzerpllp/uzerp-docs/content/setup/manufacturing.md

 ### Stores & Locations

 #### Stores
 A store usually represents a distinct warehouse or manufacturing site.
 There must be a least one store although you might decide to have a separate store for each site on which you do business, plus each facility within the site.
 Each store has a store code, description and address.
-The fist two are mandatory, with the address being selected from the range of addresses set up against the system compnay.
+The fist two are mandatory, with the address being selected from the range of addresses set up against the system company.

 It is a good idea to relate the names of the facility and store, for example:

-*  BW - Bridgwater Warehouse
+*  BW - Bridgewater Warehouse
 *  FIN - Finished store
 *  NEW - New Works
 *  MAIN - Main warehouse